Robert Cowen

-Robert E. Cowen (born September 4, 1930) is a senior United States circuit judge of the United States Court of Appeals for the Third Circuit based in Philadelphia.
+Robert E. Cowen (born September 4, 1930) is a Senior United States circuit judge of the United States Court of Appeals for the Third Circuit based in Philadelphia.
 He joined the court in 1987 after being nominated by President Ronald Reagan.
 Cowen has served in the federal judiciary since 1978.

 Early life and education

 A native of New Jersey, Cowen graduated from Drake University in 1952 with a Bachelor of Science degree.
 In 1958, Cowen graduated from Rutgers School of Law–Newark with a Bachelor of Laws.
 Cowen attended Columbia Law School before leaving to join the Army, where he earned the G.I.
 Bill, which he needed in order to pay for his education.

-Legal career
+Career

-Cowen began his legal career as a law clerk for New Jersey Superior Court Judge Walter Conklin in the New Jersey Superior Court from 1958 to 1959 before becoming a private practice attorney licensed in the State of New Jersey from 1959 to 1969.
-Cowen also served as an Assistant county prosecutor for the Essex County, New Jersey Prosecutor's Office from 1969 to 1970 before joining the New Jersey Attorney General's Office as a Deputy state attorney general from 1970 to 1973 before becoming the Director of Ethics and Professional Services in the Administrative Office of the United States Courts for New Jersey from 1973 to 1978.
+Cowen began his legal career as a law clerk for Judge Walter Conklin of the New Jersey Superior Court from 1958 to 1959 before becoming a private practice attorney licensed in the State of New Jersey from 1959 to 1969.
+Cowen also served as an Assistant county prosecutor for the Essex County, New Jersey Prosecutor's Office from 1969 to 1970 before joining the New Jersey Attorney General's Office as a deputy state attorney general from 1970 to 1973 before becoming the director of Ethics and Professional Services in the Administrative Office of the United States Courts for New Jersey from 1973 to 1978.